 Add cranberries, nuts, and chocolate.
 Mix to combine.
 Then add oats and combine it all by hand.

-Bake for 9 minutes (other recipes I’ve seen call for extra baking time, but I prefer less time because they’re softer that way).
+Bake for 7 minutes (other recipes I’ve seen call for extra baking time, but I prefer less time because they’re softer that way).
+As soon as you take them out of the oven, press them down gently with a fork.
 Cool and enjoy!